KylePetitt7edu/PetittK-MATH4640-FinalProject-Topic33/README.md

 $$y(t_{i})-y{i} = [u(t_{i})-y_{i}] + [y(t_i)-u(t_i)]$$

-where the first bracketed term is the local error controlled by the user [8], and the right bracketed term is the difference in the two solutions of the ODE at $t_i$.
+where the first bracketed term is the local error, controlled by the user [8], and the second bracketed term is the difference in the two solutions of the ODE at $t_i$.
+For explicit methods, local error can be controlled by manipulating the step size $h$.
+Recall that this has direct implications on computational run time.
+Implicit on the other hand has its local error controlled by the tolerance value used to root find $y_{i+1}$, and as such it is unconditionally stable.
+This means regardless of the step size, implicit methods are stable.
+This becomes very important when dealing with stiff problems, which will be discussed later.
 This second term is a property of the ODE and is often referred to as the true error [8].
 If the IVP is stable, the true error will be comparable in magnitude to the local error.
 If the IVP is unstable, the true error will grow regardless of the size of the local errors.
-Note this happens regardless of the numerical method, but using methods with lower local effort can delay the rate of divergence from the true solution.
+Note this happens regardless of the numerical method, but using methods with lower local error can delay the rate of divergence from the true solution.

 stability of methods
 pg17